 Health insurance brokers in Ohio help you find the lowest rates offered for your medical coverage and assist in the Open Enrollment process.
+Senior Medicare plan comparisons are also provided.
 But obtaining the best prices is just part of the free service you receive.
 You save hours of research, comparison shopping, and frustration by letting us help.
 And you will probably save hundreds, or possibly thousands of dollars by ensuring you have the best possible plan, shopped and provided by an independent expert.

 We don't just answer your questions and match you with the best policies.
 We are trusted advisors that help you understand your benefits, and explain all aspects of your coverage.
 Consumers prefer to work with local experienced experts instead of a toll-free phone number that could be located outside the US.
-We live and work here in Ohio, just like you, and we service all areas of the Buckeye State, including Cincinnati, Columbus, Cleveland, Dayton, Toledo, Akron, and all other cities in the state.
+We live and work here in Ohio, just like you, and we service the entire Buckeye State, including Cincinnati, Columbus, Cleveland, Dayton, Toledo, Akron, Mansfield, Mason, Springfield, and all other areas.

 Regardless of whether you need coverage for a student plan, an HSA, individual or family coverage, Senior Medigap benefits, small and large business, or a temporary policy, we’re confident we can provide the best options for you.
 We use the best available quote engine for our website, so you don’t have to wait for a call or email to view your quotes.
 You simply enter basic information and immediately you can compare plans.